mikiemapo/mikiemapo/README.md

 - 🌱 I’m currently learning **Python, JavaScript and React**

-- 👨‍💻 All of my projects are available at [https://github.com/mikiemapo](https://github.com/mikiemapo)
+- 👨‍💻 All of my projects are available here on GitHub

 - 📝 I regularly write articles on [https://www.linkedin.com/in/michael-mapfumo-b6385086/](https://www.linkedin.com/in/michael-mapfumo-b6385086/)

 - 💬 Ask me about **HTML 5 and CSS**

 - 📫 How to reach me **mike.mapfumo@outlook.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/michael-mapfumo-b6385086/](https://www.linkedin.com/in/michael-mapfumo-b6385086/)

 - ⚡ Fun fact **I speak multiple languages**